kwonus/Quelle-Obsolete/Quelle.md

 2. The statement cannot contain explicit actions:
    - Only implicit actions are permitted in a labelled statement.

 Finally, there are two additional ways that a labelled statement or can be referenced.
-Both the clear and @show verbs accept macro labels as arguments.

 In last macro definition above where we created {sample2}, the user could see the expansion in Quelle by issuing this command:

-@show {sample2}
+@expand {sample2}

-If the user wanted to clear this definition, the same syntax is used as that which clears controls.
-Here is how to remove the definition of the {sample2} macro label:
+If the user wanted to remove this definition, the @undefine action is used.
+Here is an example:

-{sample2}::clear!
+@undefine {sample2}

-### V. Quelle SEARCH clauses
+### V. Quelle SEARCH actions

 Consider the proximity search where the search target is the bible.
 Here is an example search using Quelle syntax:

 *domain=bible ; beginning created earth*

-Quelle syntax can alter the span by also supplying an additional CONTROL clause:
+Quelle syntax can alter the span by also supplying an additional CONTROL action:

 *domain=bible span=8 ; beginning created earth*

-The statement above has two CONTROL clauses and one SEARCH clause
+The statement above has two CONTROL actions and one SEARCH action

 Now consider a different search: